VR-25/acc/README.md

 # This is checked during updates to determine whether config should be patched.
 Do NOT modify.

 # shutdown_capacity (sc) #
-# When the battery is discharging and its capacity/voltage_now_millivolts <= sc and phone has been running for 15 minutes or more, acc daemon turns the phone off to reduce the discharge rate and protect the battery from potential damage induced by voltage below the operating range.
+# When the battery is discharging and its capacity/voltage_now_millivolts <= sc and device has been running for 15 minutes or more, acc daemon turns the device off to reduce the discharge rate and protect the battery from potential damage induced by voltage below the operating range.
 # sc=-1 disables it.

 # cooldown_capacity (cc) #